 - Go to Settings by either clicking on Menu -> Settings or tapping the Settings icon

 - Choose the option Memory Card

 Once the card is formatted, the error should not appear.

 If your camera cannot format the card, the firmware might need an upgrade.
 Check Kodak support page for information on this.

 - Check Image Storage settings

 Check if the camera’s Image Storage settings are set to Internal Memory.
 If they are, the camera won’t read the memory card properly.

 If none of the above solutions work, the only way you can salvage your photos from the memory card would be through third-party photo recovery software.

-We recommend using Stellar Phoenix Photo Recovery.
+We recommend using Stellar Photo Recovery.
 This proficient product helps in recovering lost photos and media files from internal and external drives, memory cards, and digital cameras.
 With the capability to restore photos with their original file names, Stellar Photo Recovery is your best shot at recovering deleted, formatted, or inaccessible photos.
 Download the software now!

 The final word